-Saudi Prince Alwaleed arrested in anti-corrution drive
+Saudi Prince Alwaleed arrested in anti-corruption drive

 The billionaire businessman was among at least 17 Saudi princes and top officials detained on Saturday, according to a list obtained by CNN and cited by a senior royal court official.

-Reports of his arrest saw $750 million wiped off Prince Alwaleed's fortune Sunday.
+Reports of his arrest saw $750 million wiped off Alwaleed's fortune Sunday.

 Shares in the prince's Kingdom Holding company fell as much as 9.9%, before closing down 7.6% in Riyadh.

-Prince Alwaleed owns 95% of Kingdom Holding, which holds stakes in global companies, including Citigroup, (C) Twitter, (TWTR, Tech30) Apple (AAPL, Tech30) and New York's Plaza Hotel.
+Alwaleed owns 95% of Kingdom Holding, which holds stakes in global companies, including Citigroup, (C) Twitter, (TWTR, Tech30) Apple (AAPL, Tech30) and New York's Plaza Hotel.

 The remaining 5% is listed on the Saudi Stock Exchange.
 Kingdom Holding was worth about $10 billion before Sunday's share price drop.